-The unique island of Maui offers innumerable features and beautiful landscapes for visitors and locals to enjoy.
-One of the more prominent areas in Maui is the historic town of Lahaina, which was once called “Lele” meaning “restless sun.”
-Lahaina was once famed for being a popular whaling port in the 19th century, when hundreds of ships would pass through the waters during the whales’ migratory months throughout the year.
-To this day it is still one of the prime whale watching hot-spots, and is a town full of character and significance.
+The island of Maui offers innumerable features and beautiful landscapes for visitors to enjoy.
+One of the more prominent areas in Maui is the historic town of Lahaina.
+The Hawaiians once called the area “Lele” meaning “restless sun.”
+Lahaina was once a popular whaling port in the 19th century.
+Here, ships would pass during the whales’ migratory months.
+To this day, it remains a prime whale watching spot and is a town full of character and significance.
 But besides these attractions in this town, there is also the historic banyan tree of Lahaina.

-The word “banyan” comes from the Gujarati language meaning merchant, where the Portuguese used the word to refer to Hindu traders who would sell their wares under the shady covering of the tree.
-The word was recorded by English writers in the 16th and 17th centuries, when “banyan” became the term for the family of trees themselves.
+The word “banyan” comes from the Gujarati language meaning merchant.
+The Portuguese used the word for Hindu traders selling their wares under the shade of the tree.
+Then English writers adopted the word in starting in the 16th century, when “banyan” became the term for the trees themselves.